PDA-UR/Sketchable-Interaction/SI-Doc/linking/link.md

 # Linking of Regions

 ## Description
-Linking of regions occurs when the properties of two or more interactive regions are put into a user-defined relationship in order to model more complex functionality with SI within a SI context.
+Linking of regions occurs when the properties of two or more interactive regions are put into a user-defined relationship in order to model more complex functionality within a SI context.
-Linking of regions is one of the two fundamental concepts of SI with the other being the collision of regions.
+Linking of regions is one of the two fundamental concepts of SI with the other being the collision of regions (link to that post will come soon).

 ## Purpose
 Linking of regions allows users to model more complex workflows within their workspace.
-Put into the context of a common programming language like Java or C++, the linking mechanism is a metaphor for a method or function as it is the case with collisions of regions.
+Put into the context of common programmings language like Java or C++, the linking mechanism is a metaphor for a method or function as it is the case with collisions of regions.
-However, the linking mechanism can also be a *stack* of functions or *graph*  of functions like a function calling other function due to the application of decomposition.
+However, the linking mechanism can also be a *stack* of functions or *graph*  of functions - the linking-graph.
-Therefore, it takes a collision of regions to trigger a certain action.
+This sequence of function can also be viewed as a function calling other function due to the application of decomposition.
+Therefore, a region collision triggers a certain action (calls a function) and region linking triggers further actions according to the number of linked regions and their linking relationship (calling a set of functions).
-The linking relationship of regions ist determined its **reach**, ergo how many regions are affected by this action trigger.
-The **impact** specifies, to what extend effects are applied, region properties are mutated, etc..
+The linking relationship of regions ist determined by its **reach**, ergo how many regions are affected by this action trigger.
+The linking relationship's **impact** specifies, to what extend effects are applied, region properties are mutated, etc..

 ## Functionality
-Generally, each region can be linked to every other present region based on region properties and corresponding region linking *capabilities*.
+Generally, each region can be linked to every other present region based on region *properties* and corresponding region linking *capabilities*.
 An easy example for that is linking two regions in terms of their *position* property.
 Moving one region in a direction immediately causes the linked region to be relatively moved in that direction as well.
-However, only regions sharing the capability to be linked via the position property actually show this behaviour when linked and moved.
+However, only regions sharing the capability to be linked via the 'position' property actually show this behaviour when linked and moved.
 Generally, this is the case for all kinds of possible linking capabilities and between regions.

-In *silang* linking is expressed as follows:
+In *silang* (a link to the silang blogpost will follow soon) linking is expressed as follows:

 ```
-A -> B => property_of_A, property_of_B  # unidirectional
+A -> B => property_of_A, property_of_B;  # unidirectional
-A <-> B => property_of_A, property_of_B # bidirectional
+A <-> B => property_of_A, property_of_B; # bidirectional

 # short forms if property_of_A equals property_of_B
-A -> B => property
+A -> B => property;
-A <-> B => property
+A <-> B => property;

 # example with position property
-A -> B => position
+A -> B => position;
 ```

 ## Directionality